pdidev/pdi/README.md

 It offers a declarative application programming interface that enables codes to expose the buffers in which they store data and to notify PDI of significant steps of the simulation.
-It supports a plugin system to make existing libraries such as HDF5, SIONlib or FTI available to codes, potentially mixed in a single execution.
+It supports a plugin system to make existing libraries such as HDF5, NetCDF or Python available to codes, potentially mixed in a single execution.

 This approach makes it possible to describe the I/O operations in a dedicated YAML file instead of interleaving them with the simulation code and thus to